 Criteria Determination rates accordingly with appropriate inflation and/or construction costs indices, service levels will remain adequate as no future capacity will be needed.
-The existence of any social or economic communities of interest if the commission determines that they are relevant to the agency No communities of interest within USD are included within the SOI.
-The present and probable need for those public facilities and services of any disadvantaged unincorporated communities within the existing SOI USD does not provide structural fire protection or water service but does provide sewer facilities and services within its SOI.
+The existence of any social or economic communities of interest if the commission determines that they are relevant to the agency The present and probable need for those public facilities and services of any disadvantaged unincorporated communities within the existing SOI USD does not provide structural fire protection or water service but does provide sewer facilities and services within its SOI.
 However, there are no identified DUCs within or near the SOI; therefore, no amendment to the SOI is warranted.